 St Ives Showground is set in bushland, and a short stroll from the display and sales halls you can find native beauties like Thelymitra ixioides, and Glossodia major.

-We are looking forward to the 20th annual St Ives Orchid Fair which will take place on Friday 16th, Saturday 17th, and Sunday 18th August 2019.
-There will again be an excellent range of vendors, displays, paintings, photography and floral art.
+We are looking forward to the 22nd annual St Ives Orchid Fair which will take place on Friday 18th, Saturday 19th, and Sunday 20th of August 2023.
+There will again be an excellent range of vendors and displays.
 See our Show schedule for further information.

 St Ives Orchid Fair Organising Committee.